 Sorted file

-- Sorting is the arrangement of the records of a file in ascending or descending order based on specific key data items
+- Sorting is like placing records either in ascending or descending order based on KEY

 - When you sort a sequential file, its records are stored on the hard disk and you can only access them serially.
 It is not possible to access all the records of a file simultaneously.